Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes-desktopvirtualization.md

 ## Az.DesktopVirtualization

+The following breaking changes are caused by the generation tool (autorest.powershell) upgrading.
 The following cmdlets were affected this release:
 - **Get-AzWvdApplication**
 - **Get-AzWvdApplicationGroup**
 - **Get-AzWvdDesktop**